borntofrappe/gabriele-saves/Lua.md

 - with two integers, an integer in the `[m, n]` range

-It uses a given seed, so that ultimately, it will return the same sequence of numbers.
-Set a different seed to change the way random numbers are computed.
+_Be warned_: `math.random` uses a given seed, so that ultimately, it will return the same sequence of numbers.
+Set a different seed to change the way random numbers are generated.
 For instance using the current time:

 ```lua
 math.randomseed(os.time())